vb690/bazaar/shops/pascal_estimator/README.md

 |       5       |     165     |     26     |
 |       16      |     1856    |     47     |
 |       21      |     3229    |     85     |

+## Shortcomings

+1. The modelling approach is over-simplicistic.
+2. Polynomial regressions can behave in an un-predictable manner (expecially at high degree).
+3. There is no control on the type of priors used by the model (default scikit-learn implementation)

 ## Credits